eddymark/linuxCommands/readme.md

 `ls` - list files in a directory
     Example use cases<br />
-`ls` -l : long detailed listing includes detailed read/write permissions, date file was created, date file was created, and name of the file
+`ls` -l` : long detailed listing includes detailed read/write permissions, date file was created, date file was created, and name of the file
-`ls` -a: list all (including hidden)
+`ls -a`: list all (including hidden)

-pwd - Present Working Directory
+`pwd` - Present Working Directory
     List current absolute directory

 FILE MANIPULATION

-touch- creates a file
+`touch`- creates a file

-less: read a text file
+`less`: read a text file

-rm: remove a file
+`rm`: remove a file
     E.g. rm *file name*
-rm -r: remove a directory
+`rm` -r: remove a directory
     E.g. rm -r *directory name*
-rmdir: remove a directory
+`rmdir`: remove a directory
-rm -rf: force removes everything (files/directories, etc do not use unless you know what you’re doing)
+`rm -rf`: force removes everything (files/directories, etc do not use unless you know what you’re doing)

-cp: copy a file (within the same directory, if the second file does not exist, one will be created)
+`cp`: copy a file (within the same directory, if the second file does not exist, one will be created)
     E.g. cp *file 1* *file2*
             cp apples apples2